Leadwerks/Documentation/Lua/Components.md

 www.youtube.com/watch?v=gV7un0VPeZ0

-The Leadwerks Entity Component System (ECS) uses Lua code and tables to attach properties and functions to entities in your game.
+The Leadwerks entity component system (ECS) uses Lua code and tables to attach properties and functions to entities in your game.

 ## Creating Components